martijnvanschie/tech-blog/content/posts/2023/07/find-classic-application-insights-for-migration/index.md

 ---
-title: Migrate from Classic to Workspace based application insights
+title: Find classic application insights for migration
 date: 2023-07-04T12:00:00+02:00
 description: An Azure CLI tool that let's you see the currently logged in user
 draft: false